ayls/bricola.ai/README.md

 - Python 3.6
 - Node 8 or greater

-## Running API
+## Running Flask version of the API

-Change to api folder and build the docker image:
+Change to api/flask folder and build the docker image:
 ```
 docker build -t briscola-ai-api .
 ```